Peace-Ada/Loan-Risk-and-Customer-Default-Analysis/README.md

 High-risk borrowers were found across all loan categories but were most concentrated in Personal and Business loans.
 This suggests that these loan types may require stricter approval criteria and closer monitoring to reduce future defaults.

 ---
-## 💼 7.
-Data-Backed Business Recommendations
+##  Business Recommendations

 The data shows that loan defaults are predictable.
 CrediTrust management should take immediate action and implement the following four credit policies:

 1. **Set a hard credit score floor at 600.**
-   * **Action:** Update the loan approval software to automatically reject any applicant with a credit score below 600.
+ Update the loan approval software to automatically reject any applicant with a credit score below 600.
-   * **The Impact:** This firm limit will instantly block the riskiest applicants, protecting our multi-million dollar loan assets.

 2. **Stop giving unsecured loans to unemployed applicants.**
-   * **Action:** Change company policy to require valuable collateral or a high-credit co-signer for all unemployed individuals.
+ Change company policy to require valuable collateral or a high-credit co-signer for all unemployed individuals.
-   * **The Impact:** This lowers financial exposure to zero, ensuring the company can recover its cash if the borrower cannot pay.

 3. **Mandate 12-month bank statement audits for self-employed workers.**
-   * **Action:** Stop approving self-employed loans based on stated income alone and verify 12 months of official bank statements.
+ Stop approving self-employed loans based on stated income alone and verify 12 months of official bank statements.
-   * **The Impact:** This catches dropping business revenues early, ensuring the company only funds self-employed workers with a stable monthly profit.

 4. **Build an automated Early Warning System.**
-   * **Action:** Implement software alerts that flag an account the moment a customer misses a single payment or their credit score drops.
+  Implement software alerts that flag an account the moment a customer misses a single payment or their credit score drops.
-   * **The Impact:** This allows credit officers to step in with a payment plan immediately before a total default occurs.

    ---
+##  Business Recommendations

+### 1. Strengthen Credit Score Requirements

+Introduce stricter review processes for applicants with credit scores below 600 and require additional risk checks before approval.

+### 2. Tighten Lending Criteria for Unemployed Applicants

+Require collateral, a qualified guarantor, or additional proof of repayment capacity before approving loans for unemployed applicants.

+### 3. Strengthen Verification for Self-Employed Borrowers

+Verify income using recent bank statements or other financial records instead of relying solely on declared income.

+### 4. Build an Automated Early Warning System

+Implement automated alerts for missed payments, declining credit scores, or other signs of financial distress so that high-risk accounts can be identified early.

 ## 🏁 8.
 Conclusion
 CrediTrust's severe **46.67% portfolio default rate** is an underwriting and asset-filtering failure, not a market anomaly.
 The data clearly proves that loan defaults are tightly concentrated among applicants with subprime credit profiles, previous default histories, or volatile employment positions.
 By shifting from a loose screening model to the automated, data-validated risk tier structures outlined in this report, CrediTrust can systematically insulate its capital reserves, steady monthly cash flows, and build a safe, profitable loan portfolio.